We asked our panel of experts for their best advice for building a customer experience audit.

 Contact centre supervisors benefit from being able to see response rates, sentiment, and other information, taking advantage of insight on a daily basis with more granular items audited on a weekly or monthly basis.

-Thanks to Lisa Orford at 8×8
+Contributed by: Lisa Orford at 8×8

 Don’t Try and Tackle Everything at Once